DaProphet76/Rift-Breakers-Codex/story/The Sundering Chronicles/book_01_ignorance/chapter_01.md

 “Nothing yet.”

-“That’s how the story starts,” Kellan muttered.
-“They say it’s a ladder.”

-“And it isn’t?”

-“Ladders break.”
+Kellan hesitated.
+“That’s… odd.”

-The lift rose.
+The lift continued to rise.

-By the end of shift, Den nodded once.

 The return corridors were louder.